 Packaging Proteins: How Packaging Protects and Preserves Meat, Cheese, and More

-Welcome to Package This, your guide to machinery and materials.
-In this episode, we explore the various packaging solutions that help keep our favorite proteins fresh and safe.
+Welcome back to Package This, your guide to machinery and materials.
+In this episode, we explore the packaging technology that helps keep our favorite proteins fresh and safe.
+From steaks and seafood to cheeses and cold cuts, protein products are often packaged using two distinct technologies.

-From steaks and seafood to cheeses and cold cuts, protein products are often packaged using two distinct technologies: thermoform/fill/seal systems, which heat plastic to form and cut trays, fill them with product, and seal the packages with a film seal; and vacuum packaging systems, which often use pre-formed bags to tightly wrap products by removing air.
+The first one is thermoform/fill/seal systems, which heat plastic to form and cut trays, fill them with product, and seal the packages with a film seal.
+The other main packaging technology used for proteins is vacuum packaging systems, which often use pre-formed bags to tightly wrap products by removing air.

 Thermoformed Trays

 Rigid trays are all over the supermarket, from ground beef and turkey trays to frozen dinners and even fresh foods.
-Harpak-Ulma’s Platformer handles them all, ensuring optimized forming, perfect cutting automation, reduced waste, and lower environmental impact.
+Once filled, rigid trays are sealed with a thin plastic liner on top.

 Thermoformed Flexible Vacuum Packs